illuzn/esphome-april-soil-moisture-sensor/README.md

 ## To do

-1. Enable the temperature sensor.
-2. Calibrate the moisture reading with temperature.
+1. Calibrate the moisture reading with temperature.
-3. Calibrate the moisture reading with battery voltage.
+2. Calibrate the moisture reading with battery voltage.
 Theoretically the lower the voltage the lower the moisture reading.
-4. Automate OTA updates to the device.
+3. Automate OTA updates to the device.
 This isn't a priority for me since the device is mostly set and forget.

 ## Power Consumption